MIDS-scaling-up/v3/week08/lab/Readme.md

 ### Part 2.
 Yolo v5 tutorial
 Of the many object detectors, Yolo v5 continues to dominate.
 Take a look at the [PyTorch object detection models](https://pytorch.org/vision/stable/models.html#object-detection-instance-segmentation-and-person-keypoint-detection) and then glance through [Yolov5 documentation](https://github.com/ultralytics/yolov5)

 Open up the [Yolo v5 Colab notebook](https://colab.research.google.com/github/ultralytics/yolov5/blob/master/tutorial.ipynb)  -- if Colab glitches on you, use the [Kaggle variant](https://www.kaggle.com/ultralytics/yolov5) and examine / click though it.
-Train it on the coco128 dataset.
+Make sure to create an account on wandb.com.
+Train the model on the coco128 dataset.

 Questions:
 * How many files are in the dataset?